Author: JamesT_21 Version: *M

-- To import projects from the file system, use File > Import > General > Existing projects into workspace; point to the root directory that contains the project(s) you want to import.
-You must enable Copy project into workspace.
+- If you have a folder that contains an Eclipse project, you can use File > Import > General > Existing projects into workspace; point to the root directory that contains the project(s) you want to import.

 Pro Tip: When you archive a project, do not include the build folder.
 The IDE regenerates this information, you don’t need to include it.
 You will save many megabytes of space excluding the build folder.

 Choose File > Switch Workspace > Other... and then create the new workspace.
 You can do this by just entering a new name, or browsing and creating a folder.

 Choose File > Switch Workspace, and then pick an existing workspace.